 You know what people do with telephones.
-They pick it up, shake it a little bit, bang it on the table.
-Because they consider it just an instrument, and they think of it as talking to an instrument.
 But you need to think of it as an accurate extension of your voice and personality.
 Therefore be sure that you learn how to create telephone personality and telephone courtesy.

 When I talk to Nicolay on the telephone, I know precisely what mood he is in -- If he had a good night sleep -- Did his baby cry? -- Did he have a problem with his wife?
 That all comes out in the quality of his voice.
 If you concentrate you can learn the same thing.
-You need to create a personality over the telephone that other people see as soon as they hear your voice in the receiver.
+You need to create a personality over the telephone that other people see as soon as they hear your voice.

-2. Do not use the word, ‘Hello’
+2. Do not use the word, ‘”Hello”

-It is totally outmoded.
-“Hello!
-Yes.
-This is Abraham.”
-What is that?
+It is totally too abrupt.
+Instead say “Yes.hello this is Abraham.”
+Plain “hello”, what is that?
 It is not much.
-Start by giving your name, a firm name or telephone number as identification.
+Start by giving your name ora firm name as identification.
 “Abraham, this is Sasha.”
 Always using a pleasant voice.
 Do it like you have just finished eating some ice cream, like you just finished a little celebration.
 Make sure that your voice is pleasant.

 3. For courteous consideration of the person at the other end of the line, have a pencil and paper ready always

-The best thing to do is to take a pencil, and take a little notebook like you are using.
-And with a little string, tie it to the telephone.
+In your home or office the best thing to do is to have a pencil, and a little notebook right at your desk or beside your chair.
+Then you are ready for everything and don’t have to make another person wait—or forget what you needed to do!.
 It is not a joke; it is a reality.
-Just two or three years from now you will see your little daughter needs a pencil and she needs a piece of paper, and when you need it, it is not there.
-It is much better to tie it to the telephone.
-I know that a number of directors have already done that in Ukraine, and it is working.

 If you make the telephone call, make sure that you have any pertinent information in an orderly written fashion, to avoid delays and confusion.
 Such delays and confusion are telephone discourtesies.
 You understand we are not talking about phoning your boyfriend or girlfriend –something like that.
 We are talking about business.
-You are going to do a lot of business over the telephone because most of your students live in other cities.
-Several of your course coaches live in other places.
+You are going to do a lot of business over the telephone.
 So there are a lot of things to talk about over the telephone.
-If you make it a habit, before you dial the number, to list of all the things you want to talk about on paper, then it will go much smoother.
+If you make it a habit, before you call the number to list of all the things you want to talk about on paper, then it will go much smoother.
 As a matter of fact, I make such a written list regularly.
 So I am practicing what I am preaching.
-If you train your other course coaches to do the same thing, you will discover two things: it is much more pleasant to talk on the telephone, and the mistakes will be held to a minimum.
+If you train your other coaches to do the same thing, you will discover two things: your notes make it much more pleasant to talk on the telephone, and the mistakes will be held to a minimum.
 It just means training both parties.

-Together with that, I noticed that in Ukraine the telephones do not always work, so when I make an appointment over the phone, I often say, “Can you phone me tomorrow night?
+Together with that, I noticed that my call may not be convenient at that moment., so then I make an appointment over the phone, I often say, “Can you phone me tomorrow night?
 And I will also try to phone you tomorrow night.
 Then we will see how it works the best.”
-The lines don’t always work and this gives us 2 chances to get in contact.
+This gives us 2 chances to get in contact.